redbadger/crux/docs/src/rfcs/shipped-shell-handlers.md

 ## Next steps

-1. Add the companion-file hook to facet-generate and release it.
+1. Release the facet-generate that carries the companion-file hook; the per-operation types stack already depends on it.
 2. Add `ShellHandler`, `register_shell_handler`, the `shell(..)` derive attribute and the plugin to `crux_core`, with `without_shell_handlers()`.
 3. Ship handlers for `crux_http`, `crux_kv` and `crux_time` in all four